Jessy113/3D-Dataset-Collection-2025/README.md

 │   │   └── real_synthetic_datasets.png
 │   ├── plot_statistics.py                   # Script for generating statistics plots
 │   └── README.md                            # Describes Dataset-Statistics folder
-└── README.md                                # Main file providing an overview of the repository and its contents
+└── README.md                    # Provides an overview of the repository and its contents
 ```

 ---